Rejoice Ballet: Opening Doors to So Much More

-When I opened the doors to Rejoice School of Ballet 17 years ago, my dream was that ballet would be accessible to any student who had the desire to study classical ballet.
-I knew that innate in ballet training is poise, discipline, teamwork and self-worth and that these things could open doors in the future of our dancers’ lives.
+When I opened the doors to Rejoice School of Ballet 18 years ago, my dream was that ballet would be accessible to any student who had the desire to study classical ballet.

-Today I am writing you to ask for your support to help us open the doors to our 18th season at Rejoice School of Ballet.
+Today I am asking for your support to help us open the doors to all of these opportunities during our 19th season at Rejoice School of Ballet.

-We need your help to achieve our mission of training, nurturing and celebrating dancers from diverse backgrounds.
-Will you consider a gift to help open the door to excellent ballet training, programming focused on health and wellness, diversity and spiritual formation and building a community of artists and friends who respect and love each other in spite of differences?
+Donate today to help open the door to excellent ballet training, programming focused on health and wellness, diversity and spiritual formation and building a community of artists and friends who respect and love each other in spite of differences.

-But, we also believe that ballet, and the community we’re creating, opens the doors to so much more in the lives our students.
+Through your generosity, you are also opening the doors to so much more in the lives our students.